Optimal Selection Using Algorithmic Rankings with Side Information: Model, notation, and assumptions

 \section{Model, notation, and assumptions}

 \textbf{Model and notation: } First, we present our model.
 There are $\nitem$ candidates, of which the agent (alternatively, firm) wishes to select exactly one: for example, to interview a job candidate.
-The candidates have different true values to the firm, where $\val_i$ denotes the value of candidate $i$, though the firm \emph{cannot} know the true value of candidates at each ranking (this only holds in the limit if a perfectly noiseless algorithmic ranking tool).
+The candidates have different true values to the firm, where $\val_i$ denotes the value of candidate $i$, though the firm \emph{cannot} know the true value of candidates at each ranking (this only holds in the limit of a perfectly noiseless algorithmic ranking tool).
 The goal of the firm is to maximize their expected utility.
 In order to help with this decision, the firm has access to a ranking tool which produces noisy permutations over the candidates: $\perm \sim \permdist$, where $\perm_i$ denotes the index of the candidate ranked $i$th in permutation $\perm$ with value $\val_{\sigma_i}$.
 We will require that the expected value of candidates decreases in the ranking ($\mathbb{E}_{\perm \sim \permdist}[\val_{\perm_i}]$ is decreasing in $i$).

 \textbf{Permutation distribution:} When comparing two distributions $\permdist$ and $\permdist'$, we will use notation $P[\sigma]$ and $P[\sigma]'$ to denote the probability $\permdist$ and $\permdist'$ place on $\sigma$, respectively.
 In general, we will assume that the probability of observing each permutation is drawn from a Plackett-Luce distribution \cite{plackett1975analysis, luce1959individual}).
 This commonly-used model is where i.i.d. noise is added to the true value of each item to produce $\hat \val_i = \val_i + \epsilon$, for $\epsilon$ drawn from a Gumbel distribution: then, the items are sorted in order of the noised values $\{\hat \val_i\}$.
-Throughout, when we say \enquote{increased accuracy}, we will mean a smaller degree of noise (smaller standard deviation) in the Gumbel distribution.
-However, many of our results rely only weakly on the Plackett-Luce model, and in the relevant appendices we state the sufficient properties on the permutation distribution in order for our results to apply.
+Definition \ref{def:accuracy} defines how we will consider changing accuracy throughout most of the paper: \begin{definition}[Increased accuracy] A permutation distribution governed by Plackett-Luce has \emph{increased accuracy} when it has a smaller degree of noise (smaller standard deviation) in the Gumbel distribution. \end{definition} However, many of our results rely only weakly on the Plackett-Luce model, and in the relevant appendices we state the sufficient properties on the permutation distribution in order for our results to apply.